Homemade Chipotle Spice Rub for Ribs & Pulled Pork

 Roasted Chicken with Clementines

 Adapted from Yotam Ottolenghi’s roasted chicken with clementines and arak.
-This is a such a great choice for entertaining a crowd.
+This is such a great choice for entertaining a crowd.
 With all the prep work done ahead of time, that makes for a very relaxed hostess.
 In addition, you’ll find the flavors are intense and anything but ordinary.
 You and your guests will love this dish.
 I often serve some jasmine rice, a slice of good bread and a simple salad.

 INGREDIENTS